Telior-w4x/PassGen/README.md

-PassGen is a free passworg generator. have fun.
+PassGen is a free password generator. have fun.